 Funerals: for Christians a funeral is used to mark the end of a person’s life here on earth.
 Family and friends come together to express their grief and give thanks for the life which has now completed its journey in this world.

-If you are bereaved the funeral director will contact the clergy to make arrangements on your behalf, or you may prefer to speak to a minister direct.
+If you are bereaved the funeral director will contact the clergy to make arrangements on your behalf, or you may prefer to speak to the minister direct.
 For more information about a Church of England funeral, please click here.

 If you click here you will be taken to details of the statutory fees for Church of England Baptisms, Weddings, Funerals and Burials.